|Wayne Rooney and Steve Gerrard Both from North West England|

 GK: Frank Swift (Lancashire)

 Widely to be considered the greatest English keeper before the emerge of Gordon Banks and Peter Shilton.
-He was an all-time great with Manchester City.
+He was an all-time great with Manchester City, where he played from 1933 to 1949.
 Because of the War, his international career was limited to 19 times.
+He also played in14 wartime internationals.
+He died in the Munich Air Disaster in 1958, while working as a reporter.

 GK: Scott Carson (Cumbria)